learn-co-curriculum/phase-0-getting-code-with-git/README.md

 content in this lesson will be review.

 The important thing to understand is that the forking and cloning workflow that you've been using with labs can be used with _any_ repo available on GitHub.
-But of course the learn-co gem is currently handling some of the steps for you, so in this lesson, you'll learn how to accomplish those steps "by hand."

 ## Copy a Repository to Your Local Machine with `git clone`